 The purpose of this study is to test the following hypotheses:

-- Enteral glutamine administration decreases in-hospital mortality in adult subjects with severe thermal burn injuries.
+- Enteral glutamine administration decreases in-hospital mortality in adult patients with severe thermal burn injuries.

-- Enteral glutamine administration decreases infectious morbidity and shortens length of care in adult subjects with severe thermal burn injuries.
+- Enteral glutamine administration decreases hospital-acquired blood stream infections from Gram negative organisms and length of stay in ICU and hospital for adult patients with severe thermal burn injuries.

-The objectives of this proposed pilot trial relate to evaluating the feasibility of the study protocol.
-Specifically, the investigators want to assess the following outcomes in a sample of 200 patients in 7 sites:
+The objectives of this trial are to determine the overall treatment effect and safety of glutamine in burn patients.
+Specifically, the investigators want to assess the following outcomes in a sample of 2,700 patients in 80 sites: